← Back to Blog

 Tier 3 — Limited Risk

 Chatbots, AI that generates synthetic content, systems that interact with humans directly.
-Key obligations: transparency.
-Users must know they are interacting with AI.
-Deepfakes must be labeled.
+Key obligation: transparency.
+Users must know they are interacting with AI, and synthetic media must be marked machine-readably.
+This tier is in force — it has applied since August 2, 2026.
+If you assumed your compliance work started with the high-risk regime, this is the one you are already late on.

 Tier 4 — Minimal Risk